 I should explain, there are three types of ‘off market’ we generally come across.

-When we’ve spotted an ideal property that suits our client’s requirement, and gone to an owner directly or an owner has come to us.
+When we’ve spotted an ideal property that suits our client’s requirement and go to an owner directly or an owner has come to us.

 Where a seller has appointed an estate agent, but they want the sale to be confidential.
 It’s not uncommon in these situations to find ourselves having to sign confidentiality contracts where we commit to only speak to one client, and we won’t speak to anybody else about it.

-And then there are the properties which are going to be coming on later in the year, often over the winter months when vendors don’t want their houses to be featured when the exterior is not looking its best and the trees have no leaves.
-They think the best time to sell is later in the year and so they will quietly market it allowing just one or two chosen people to view it.
+And then there are the properties which are going to be coming on later in the year, often over the winter months when vendors don’t want their houses to be openly marketed when the exterior is not looking its best and the trees have no leaves.

 There are times when we know a house is coming up.
-I’ve been dying to get in but the vendors have given the agent strict instructions not to let anybody in before a particular date.
+I’ve been dying to get in but the vendors have given the agent strict instructions not to let anybody view before a particular date.
 In these situations, we have had a good snoop, walking nearby footpaths and taking pictures.
-Quite often we know the property already, having viewed it at some point over the last 39 years and know its provenance.
+Quite often we know the property already, having viewed it at some point over the last 40 years.
 Anyway, we get as much information as we can so when it does finally come to market we are ready to pounce.

 Of all the houses I’ve bought over the last 40 years, probably about 60% of them have been purchased in one of these ways, ‘off market’.